AbuSuudy/AfricanObjects/README.md

 ## Running locally

 It makes use of environmental variables to store API keys and tokens in Azure this will be stored in the function configuration, but locally it's stored in local.settings.json.
+You would need to register with these platforms and museums to get keys to use their service.

 ```json
 {